 This small estate, now with 6.5ha of vines surrounded by olive trees and natural scrub, was first established in 1910 in the only limestone rich (SE) sector of the Montalcino region, near the old abbey of Sant’Atimo.
 After the estate was abandoned in the 40’s it was resurrected by the new and enthusiastic owner Stella Viola di Campalto from 1992.
-The vines sit at an altitude of around 300 metres ASL, and the hand-tended organic vines (with 5 people working full-time in this small property) produce perfect little berries that are hand-picked and taken to the cool cellar where the wine is fermented only in large truncated cone shaped vats and handled only by gravity.
+The vines sit at an altitude of around 300 metres ASL, and the hand-tended organic vines (by 5 people working full-time on this small property) produce perfect little berries that are hand-picked and taken to the cool cellar where the wine is fermented only in large truncated cone shaped vats and handled only by gravity.

 The very slow and cool ageing takes place mostly in large oak “botte” of about 1700lt size (completely topped up all the time) for around 4 years (for the Brunellos).
 Stella is never in a rush to release her wines.
 They are all bottled by hand.

 With a visit to Stella’s cellar, guests can’t help but feel a palpable sense of determined perfectionism and the burning desire of Stella and the workers to best transfer the vineyard character to the glass, naturally and gently.
 Even though the Brunellos are far from youthful fruit bombs upon release, as they have had 6 or so years of cask and bottle ageing, they are deep, resonant, complex and they have cellar potential to burn.
 When you open a 2008 or 2009 now, you can expect them to evolve and change for many, many hours in the glass, and they will probably be better the next day.

 Stella di Campalto ‘Beatrice’ Brunello di Montalcino

 Stella di Campalto Brunello di Montalcino Riserva MAGNUM